 UK Finance, through the Cash Action Group (CAG), has been assessing cash needs across the country.
 In certain places this has led to new shared banking hubs, as well as other measures to preserve access.

-HM Treasury will legislate, through the Bill, to enable itself to designate firms for the purpose of ensuring continued access to cash across the UK.
+The Bill contains provisions to give HM Treasury the power to designate firms for the purpose of ensuring continued access to cash across the UK.
 The Financial Conduct Authority (FCA) will be established as the lead regulator for retail cash access and will be given appropriate powers for ensuring that designated firms continue to provide deposit and withdrawal facilities across the UK.
 The FCA’s powers will allow it to address cash access issues at both a national and local level.
 We largely welcome these proposed measures, which, in conjunction with the work being carried out by the CAG, should ensure sustainable access to cash for those who continue to need it.

 Read our response to HM Treasury’s consultation on Access to Cash for our detailed views on these issues.